netreduce/netreduce/README.md

 ### Features

-** WIP: netreduce is a work-in-progress project, the below features are meant as currently planned and can be in different state of availability, can be changed, and finally also can be dropped, until the first beta version of netreduce is released. **
+**WIP: netreduce is a work-in-progress project, the below features are meant as currently planned and can be in different state of availability, can be changed, and finally also can be dropped, until the first beta version of netreduce is released.**

-- many-to-many releation between backend services and frontend endpoints
+- many-to-many relation between backend services and frontend endpoints
+- free composability of the frontend resource structures and their fields
 - automatic parallelization/optimization of backend requests
-- safe definition of frontend endpoints without downtime
+- runtime definition of frontend endpoints without downtime
-- safe extensibility with custom backend connectors
+- extensibility with custom backend connectors
-- safe extensibility with custom mapping functions for the frontend endpoints
+- custom mapping functions for the frontend resources